samuelmeuli/wikibase-api/docs/getting_started/installation_and_usage.rst

     * Application name and description
     * Tick "This consumer is for use only by <username>"
-    * Select the `grants <https://www.mediawiki.org/wiki/Special:ListGrants>`_ you need, e.g. "High-volume editing", "Edit existing pages" and "Create, edit, and move pages"
+    * Select the `grants <https://www.mediawiki.org/wiki/Special:ListGrants>`_ you need, e.g. "High-volume editing", "Edit existing pages", "Create, edit, and move pages", and "Delete pages, revisions, and log entries"

 3. Click the "Propose consumer" button at the bottom of the page
 4. Write down your OAuth consumer information